SBA Form 1368: What It Is & How To Fill It Out

 Section 3: Additional Information

-This section provides you with the space to explain the details of both your past sales figures and your projections.
+This section provides the space to explain the details of your past sales figures and your projections.
 The notes you’ve been taking throughout this process all belong here.
 If you need to explain your economic struggles in more detail and the suspected reason for these issues, this is the time to do it.

 Use this opportunity to provide context to the numbers contained in the projections for this SBA loan application.
 Doing this will help the person reviewing your application understand why you chose certain estimates.
 These explanations can increase the chances of getting approved for funding with an SBA disaster loan.